itsdarklikehell/OpenMWMods/README.md

 # OpenMWMods
-A Huge collectin of mods for openmw
+A Huge collection of mods for openmw